Information For Authors

 Our mission is to recognise and promote literary talent, empower authors and producing high-quality, market-facing books for an international audience.

-In most aspects, Chaffinch function like any traditional publisher, but because our focus is on breakthrough and emerging authors we may sometimes ask authors to carry some of the risk, and we do not pay an advance on royalties.
+In most aspects, Chaffinch function like any traditional publisher, but because our focus is on breakthrough and emerging authors we may on occasion ask authors to carry some of the risk, and we do not pay an advance on royalties.
 We do however pay royalties well above industry average on books sold.

 Standards at Chaffinch Press

 In 2018, the Independent Book Publishers Association published comprehensive criteria clearly defining what a reputable hybrid publisher should look like.
 This established a clear set of standards any author can use to vet the companies on their shortlist.
 According to the IBPA’s published criteria, a hybrid publisher must:

 - Define a mission and vision for its publishing program.
 That is: their selection criteria goes beyond just “the author was willing to pay us.”

 - Vet submissions.
 That is, selecting work on merit rather than publishing anything that lands on their desk.

 - Publish under its own imprint(s) and ISBNs.
 Translation: They are financially invested in their endeavour and their back catalog is transparent to future authors.